 Originally established to observe gamma-ray bursts (GRBs), the Skynet Robotic Telescope Network quickly expanded its focus to a wide range of astronomical phenomena.
-If a GRB is detected by satellites and the weather agrees, the R-COP telescope will instantly move to image the gamma-ray burst.
+If a GRB is detected by satellites and the weather is suitable, the R-COP telescope will instantly move to capture images of the event.

-As of the 1st of April 2016, Skynet has published 56 papers and 350 official observing reports, showcasing the scientific impact of this powerful network of telescopes.
+As of April 1st, 2016, Skynet has published 56 papers and 350 official observing reports, showcasing the scientific impact of this powerful network of telescopes.